The Medicare AUC Program

 When Is the Deadline?

-aDetails regarding the Medicare AUC Program, including the implementation date, are subject to change without notice based on updates issued by the CMS.
+aDetails regarding the Medicare AUC program, including the implementation date, are subject to change without notice based on updates issued by CMS.

 Which AUC Are Applicable?

-The CMS has identified a list of qualified provider-led entities that have developed applicable AUC.
-One of these is the American College of Cardiology Foundation, which helped develop the Multimodality AUC for Stable Ischemic Heart Disease.4,5
+CMS has identified a list of qualified provider-led entities that have developed applicable AUC.
+One of these is the American College of Cardiology Foundation (ACCF), which helped develop the Multimodality AUC for Stable Ischemic Heart Disease.6,7